Skip to main content

 This is not a random failure; it is a specific misreading of molecular signals.
 Understanding this process is the first step toward appreciating why the introduction of any external substance, especially a biologically active one like a peptide, requires meticulous attention to its composition.

 Therapeutic peptides are designed to interact with your biology in a precise way.
 They are intended to mimic or modulate the body’s own signaling molecules to achieve a desired effect, such as stimulating growth hormone release or promoting tissue repair.
-When a is of high purity, it presents a single, clear signal to the immune system.
+When a therapeutic peptide is of high purity, it presents a single, clear signal to the immune system.

 The body sees one specific molecule, and the risk of an off-target reaction is minimized.
 The introduction of impurities, however, complicates this clear communication.
 It introduces unknown variables into this sensitive surveillance system.
 These contaminants can be thought of as garbled messages or forged ID cards, creating confusion that can have significant biological consequences.